Oyun-Teknolojileri/ToolKit/README.md

 ## Platforms

-Currently, ToolKit can only be build for Windows.
-However it has been tested for web builds and can generate web outputs with Emscripten.
-The second platfrom that it gives output will be web.
-ToolKit does not have any Windows dependency and can be build for  Mac-Os and Linux.
-Each os. should provide a convinient workflow by providing a code editor and well established compile system.
-For this reason Mac & Linux won't be handled until a stable release published.
+ToolKit does not have any windows dependency and can be build for linux and mac easily.
+However my main OS is Windows, compiling from source and publishing the created apps will be done from Windows and I don't have any plans to support other OS anytime soon.
+ToolKit can pubish for:

+- Windows executable
+- Web html + .wasm or .js

+Although it's possible, publishing to these platforms are not streamlined, still a lot of manual configuration and building is needed.
+Publishing for Android is on the way.

 ### Web Platform